 Changing climatic conditions exacerbate northern grievances

 Years of government neglect and lack of investments have left northern Mali with insufficient infrastructures and poor access to essential services.
 Socioeconomic indicators such as school attendance and malnutrition rank well below the country's average (Bakrania, 2013).
-In northern towns such as Gao and Timbuktu 26%-31% of the population lives below the poverty line, as compared to 9% in the capital Bamako (Davis, 2014).
-Economic marginalisation in the north has also been accompanied by political exclusion and the gradual alienation of pastoral land, which have informed strong anti-state grievances among nomad communities such as the Tuareg (see also Tuareg Rebellion in Mali 1990-1995).
+In northern towns such as Gao and Timbuktu three times as many people live below the poverty line, when compared to the capital Bamako (Davis, 2014).
+Economic marginalisation in the north is also accompanied by political exclusion and the alienation of pastoral land, which have informed strong anti-state grievances among nomadic Tuareg and Fulani communities (see also Tuareg Rebellion in Mali 1990-1995).

 Moreover, poverty and political exclusion have made northern Mali particularly vulnerable to progressive warming and increasingly frequent droughts (de Sherbinin et al., 2014).
 Since 1960, and partly as a result of anthropogenic climate change, temperatures in Mali have risen by 0.7°C (Goulden & Few, 2011; Niang et al., 2014).
-At the same time, different sources indicate an increased frequency of extreme weather events such as droughts, with disastrous consequences for farmers and pastoralists in northern Mali (Arsenault, 2015, weAdapt, 2016; EMDAT, 2016; c.f.
+In the Sahelian centre of the country, a shift in rainfall patterns between 1970 and 2000 has led to a severe reduction of years in which crop production is possible, from which herders in the region have not been able to recover since (Gawthrop, 2017).
+At the same time, various sources indicate an increased frequency of extreme weather events such as droughts, with disastrous consequences for farmers and pastoralists in northern Mali (Arsenault, 2015; weAdapt, 2016; EMDAT, 2016; c.f.
 Hartmann et al., 2013).
 These developments have not only exacerbated inequalities between north and south, but have also made northern populations brutally aware of the south’s disengagement and thus increased support for separatist groups such as the MNLA (Lecocq & Belalimat, 2012; Bakrania, 2013; Morgan, 2014).

 Droughts, destitution and ‘food for jihad’

-Besides increasing support for northern irredentism, droughts and worsening ecological conditions have also facilitated the recruitment of fighters by both separatist and Islamist armed groups (Morgan, 2014).
+Besides increasing support for northern irredentism, droughts and worsening ecological conditions also facilitated the recruitment of fighters by both separatist and Islamist armed groups (Morgan, 2014).
 As explained by a senior adviser to the Malian ministry of agriculture ‘there is such poverty [in the north], the environment is so tough, that when the jihadists come they find it easy to get followers’ (Arsenault, 2015).
-Indeed, lacking economic alternatives and seeing their livelihoods threatened by drought, environmental degradation and intermittent conflict, many young northerners seek employment and security with armed groups such as Ansar Dine or the MNLA (Davis 2014; Welsh, 2012).
-In other cases drought-induced hardships encourage criminal activities, such as smuggling, banditry and kidnapping, thus perpetuating the vicious cycle of further insecurity and further deteriorated livelihoods (Bakrania, 2013; Lecocq & Belalimat, 2012).
+Indeed, lacking economic alternatives and seeing their livelihoods threatened by drought, environmental degradation and intermittent conflict, many young northerners seek employment and security with armed extremist groups (Davis 2014; Welsh, 2012).
+In other cases drought-induced hardships encourage criminal activities, such as smuggling, banditry and kidnapping, thus perpetuating the vicious cycle of insecurity and further deteriorated livelihoods (Bakrania, 2013; Lecocq & Belalimat, 2012).

-On paper, the agreement is a success.
-Now, it needs to be implemented rapidly (RFI, 2015b).
-Agreements between northern separatists and the government in Bamako have been reached before in 2006 and 2013, but have failed, due to slow implementation, the erosion of government credibility and conflicts of interest between different rebel factions (Wing, 2013; Pezard & Shurkin, 2015).
+Despite some successes problems are manifold: Implementation of the 2015 agreement generally lags behind and violence and human rights abuses continue to be widespread (MINUSMA, 2018; Boutellis & Zahar, 2017a; Lorentzen, 2017).
+Agreements between northern separatists and the government in Bamako were reached both in 2006 and 2013, but since failed, due to slow implementation, the erosion of government credibility and conflicts of interest between different rebel factions (Pezard & Shurkin, 2015).
 In the short-term it is thus urgent to rapidly advance on the provisions of the 2015 agreement.
 In the medium-to-long-term, the government of Mali and its partners need to address northern communities' needs for security, prosperity and political participation.